KayFrimp/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16. 15-countthatword displays number of lines that contain the pattern "bin" in the file /etc/passwd.

 17. 16-whatsnext display lines containing the pattern "root" and 3 lines after them in the file /etc/passwd.

+18. 17-hidethisword display all the lines in the file /etc/passwd that do not contain the pattern "bin".